beakerandjake/advent-of-code-runner/README.md

 ```

 ### `import <day> <level> <answer> [--no-confirm]`
 Stores the correct answer to a puzzle which was solved outside of advent-of-code-runner.
-This allows you to start using advent-of-code-runner even if you've already started the years calendar.
+This allows you to use advent-of-code-runner even if you already submitted answers with different tools.
 Before this command you couldn't let advent-of-code-runner know that you had solved a puzzle already.
 Once you've imported an answer you will probably want to update the corresponding solution file to add your existing code.

 **Note**: All imported puzzles are set to a runtime of 999 seconds.
 After importing an answer, run the `solve` command to update the puzzles runtime to a real value.